 A design and build project consisting of the full construction of four buildings for United Utilities and Blackpool Borough Council in an £80 million redevelopment of Anchorsholme Park, Fylde Coast,

-Lancashire, in this project which is set to improve the bathing waters in and around the Blackpool Coastline.
+In this project, Lancashire is set to improve the bathing waters in and around the Blackpool Coastline.

 The site consisted initially of parkland and a small bowling club which was to be demolished and reconstructed to a higher specification,

-A new café and amphitheatre was also constructed for the local residents to enjoy, along with sports pitches and facilities and an outside adventure playground.
+A new café and amphitheatre were constructed for the residents to enjoy, along with sports pitches, facilities, and an outside adventure playground.

-The existing water treatment works at Fleetwood WTW had no additional spare capacity and therefore Anchorsholme Park was development to include a new detention tank and outfall under the proposed new seawall and promenade for storm water disbursal.
+The existing water treatment works at Fleetwood WTW had no additional spare capacity.
+Therefore Anchorsholme Park was developed to include a new detention tank and outfall under the proposed new seawall and promenade for stormwater disbursal.

-There were a number of key stakeholders concerned with the project from the Principle Contractor of C2V+ to the local authority, Bowling Club members and United Utilities themselves.
+Several key stakeholders were concerned with the project, from the Principle Contractor of C2V+ to the local authority, Bowling Club members and United Utilities themselves.

-The design of the ground works and substructure to three of the buildings was undertaken by Gallaway, with ground condition considerations through variable mediums.
-All buildings consisted of steel frames with suitable steel finishes through specification, and the coastal location of the site itself presented a number of challenges with high wind loads on all structures.
+The design of the groundworks and substructure to three of the buildings was undertaken by Gallaway, with ground condition considerations through variable mediums.
+All buildings consisted of steel frames with suitable steel finishes through specification, and the site’s coastal location presented a number of challenges with high wind loads on all structures.

-Client interface on the performance specifications and end user requirements were ongoing throughout the course of the project.
-Materials challenges and the selection of client proposed materials added challenge to the build process to ensure the scheme became workable.
+Client interface on the performance specifications and end-user requirements were ongoing throughout the project.
+In addition, materials challenges and the selection of client-proposed materials added challenges to the build process to ensure the scheme became workable.

-The project can take pride on the improvement it makes to the environment with ecological and natural conservation, water quality improvements, hydrology and flood mitigation
+The project can take pride in the improvement it makes to the environment with ecological and natural conservation, water quality improvements, hydrology and flood mitigation.

-Gallaway have been involved at all stages of the design and build programme to co-ordinate between the client, Gallaway designers, statutory authorities, suppliers and other stakeholders.
+Gallaway has been involved at all design stages and builds a programme to coordinate between the client, Gallaway designers, statutory authorities, suppliers and other stakeholders.

-Weekly collaboration and planning meetings ensured overlap between the Gallaway works and those of the client and their own direct specialist trades were coordinated from a Health and Safety viewpoint whilst ensuring environmental and quality compliances were maintained at the highest levels and ensure programme delivery on this marquis project.
+Weekly collaboration and planning meetings ensured overlap between the Gallaway works and those of the client, and their direct specialist trades were coordinated from a Health and Safety viewpoint.
+Whilst ensuring environmental and quality compliances were maintained at the highest levels and ensuring programme delivery on this marquis project.